 While the ideal goal is maintaining a debt-to-income ratio of less than 36%, a few mortgage programs allow ratios as high as 50%.
 If you know your debt-to-income ratio, you can figure out how large of a mortgage you may be able to get approved for based on your current income and debt levels.

 How to Calculate Your Total Debt

 You can calculate your total debt in two main ways.
-First, add up the balance you owe on each of your loans and lines of credit, including credit cards, student loans, car loans, mortgages, personal loans and more.
+First, add up the balance you owe on each of your loans and lines of credit, including credit cards, student loans, car loans, mortgages, personal loans, and and any other outstanding debts.

 The other way to calculate your total debt is to add up the monthly payments you make each month.
 This can help you answer the question of how much of your monthly income goes toward paying off debt.
 For most types of debt, use the minimum amount due each month.

 When using the monthly payment method, calculating your mortgage payment is an exception.
 You can’t always add your full monthly mortgage payment.
 Most people have an escrow payment (used to pay homeowners insurance and property taxes) as part of their monthly payment.